We interrupt your regularly scheduled Author Interview programming for this special announcement.

-Today I’d like to extend a warm welcome to Tehilayah Ysrayl.
+Today, I’d like to welcome Trish Hubschman.
 Welcome to The PBS Blog!
 Let’s get started.

 What is your name and where are you from?